swaathi/redmon/README.md

 Redmon now watches a key called `sample` every second.

+### Setting Refresh Intervals

 Changing the refresh interval for your monitor is very simple.
 You can either set it with an environment variable or by passing it as an argument.
-Intervals passed as arguments take precedence.

 ```
 REDMON_TIME_INT=2 redmon monitor --key=sample